AmbiDrop: Array-Agnostic Speech Enhancement Using Ambisonics Encoding and Dropout-Based Learning: Proposed Method

 \subsection{Insight Into The Dropout Process}

 ASM encoding may yield imperfect estimates of certain Ambisonics channels, depending on the array geometry \cite{gayer2024ambisonics}.
 In particular, poorly estimated channels tend to have low amplitude, approaching zero in cases that estimation is not possible (see Section 4 in \cite{gayer2024ambisonics}).
 This behavior is analogous to dropout in neural networks, where some input channels are randomly suppressed.
 By incorporating channel-wise dropout during training, we implicitly simulate this phenomenon, thereby enhancing robustness against imperfect Ambisonics encoding in real-world data.
+A preliminary ablation study showed that removing channel-wise dropout degraded generalization, highlighting its importance.